RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 the exclusive use of the plaintiff's name and likeness as an aspect of his identity."

 Although Ms. Hipsley was an entertainer (i.e., a public figure), the court found she was entitled to recover from the Playboy Club (but not from the magazine which published the Club's ad) for the unauthorized use of her photograph.
-However the court noted a difference in the damages recoverable in traditional right of privacy cases as opposed to right of publicity cases saying ([*Id*](http://scholar.google.com/scholar_case?case=7744604933524088722)):
+However the court noted a difference in the damages recoverable in traditional right of privacy cases as opposed to right of publicity:

 > Recognizing, as we do, the fundamental distinction between causes of action involving injury to feelings, sensibilities or reputation and those involving an appropriation of rights in the nature of property rights for commercial exploitation, it must necessarily follow that there is a fundamental distinction between the two classes of cases in the measure of damages to be applied.
 In the former class (which we take to include the intrusion, disclosure, and false light aspects of the privacy tort), general damages are recoverable without proof of special damages. [*Pavesich*][pavesich].
-In the latter class, the measure of damages is the value of the use of the appropriated publicity.
+In the latter class, the measure of damages is the value of the use of the appropriated publicity. [*Hipsley*](http://scholar.google.com/scholar_case?case=7744604933524088722).

 In [*McQueen v.
 Wilson,*](http://scholar.google.com/scholar_case?case=1248459050824146235) the Court of Appeals upheld the right of an actress, Butterfly McQueen, who appeared as "Prissie" in the movie *Gone With the Wind,* to recover for the unauthorized use of her photograph, saying: "Both before and since *Pavesich* it has been recognized that the appropriation of another's identity, picture, papers, name or signature without consent and for financial gain  might be a tort for which an action would lie. . . ."

-Thus, the courts in Georgia have recognized the rights of private citizens, [*Pavesich*][pavesich], as well as entertainers, *Cabaniss* and [*McQueen,*](http://scholar.google.com/scholar_case?case=1248459050824146235), not to have their names and photographs used for the financial gain of the user without their consent, where such use is not authorized as an exercise of freedom of the press.
+Thus, the courts in Georgia have recognized the rights of private citizens, [*Pavesich*][pavesich], as well as entertainers, [*Hipsley*](http://scholar.google.com/scholar_case?case=7744604933524088722) and [*McQueen,*](http://scholar.google.com/scholar_case?case=1248459050824146235), not to have their names and photographs used for the financial gain of the user without their consent, where such use is not authorized as an exercise of freedom of the press.
 We know of no reason why a public figure prominent in religion and civil rights should be entitled to less protection than an exotic dancer or a movie actress.
 Therefore, we hold that the appropriation of another's name and likeness, whether such likeness be a photograph or sculpture, without consent and for the financial gain of the appropriator is a tort in Georgia, whether the person whose name and likeness is used is a private citizen, entertainer, or as here a public figure who is not a public official.

 In [*Pavesich,*][pavesich], this right not to have another appropriate one's photograph was denominated the right of privacy; in [*Cabaniss v.
-Hipsley*,](http://scholar.google.com/scholar_case?case=7744604933524088722) it was the right of publicity.
+Hipsley*](http://scholar.google.com/scholar_case?case=7744604933524088722), it was the right of publicity.
 Mr. Pavesich was not a public figure; Ms. Hipsley was.
 We conclude that while private citizens have the right of privacy, public figures have a similar right of publicity, and that the measure of damages to a public figure for violation of his or her right of publicity is the value of the appropriation to the user.&hellip;

 #### 2. Does the "right of publicity" survive the death of its owner (i.e., is the right inheritable and devisable)?

 Although the *Pavesich* court expressly did not decide this question, the tenor of that opinion is that the right to privacy at least should be protectable after death. [*Pavesich*][pavesich].

 The right of publicity is assignable during the life of the celebrity, for without this characteristic, full commercial exploitation of one's name and likeness is practically impossible. [*Haelan Laboratories v.
-Topps Chewing Gum*](http://scholar.google.com/scholar_case?case=18211552832825571674).
+Topps Chewing Gum*][haelan].
 That is, without assignability the right of publicity could hardly be called a "right."
 Recognizing its assignability, most commentators have urged that the right of publicity must also be inheritable.

 The courts that have considered the problem are not as unanimous.
 In [*Price v.
-Hal Roach Studios* (SDNY 1975)](http://scholar.google.com/scholar_case?case=4464715402419059889), the court reasoned that since the right of publicity was assignable, it survived the deaths of Stanley Laurel and Oliver Hardy.
+Hal Roach Studios*](http://scholar.google.com/scholar_case?case=4464715402419059889) (SDNY 1975), the court reasoned that since the right of publicity was assignable, it survived the deaths of Stanley Laurel and Oliver Hardy.
 Other decisions from the Southern District of New York recognize the descendibility of the right of publicity, which has also been recognized by the Second Circuit Court of Appeals.

 In [*Factors Etc., Inc. v.
-Pro Arts, Inc.*, (2d Cir.
-1978),](http://scholar.google.com/scholar_case?case=14024880984831392427) Elvis Presley had assigned his right of publicity to Boxcar Enterprises, which assigned that right to Factors after Presley's death.
+Pro Arts, Inc.*](http://scholar.google.com/scholar_case?case=14024880984831392427) (2d Cir.
+1978), Elvis Presley had assigned his right of publicity to Boxcar Enterprises, which assigned that right to Factors after Presley's death.
 Defendant Pro Arts published a poster of Presley entitled "In Memory."
 In affirming the grant of injunction against Pro Arts, the Second Circuit Court of Appeals said:

 > The identification of this exclusive right belonging to Boxcar as a transferable property right compels the conclusion that the right survives Presley's death.
 The death of Presley, who was merely the beneficiary of an income interest in Boxcar's exclusive right, should not in itself extinguish Boxcar's property right.
 Instead, the income interest, continually produced from Boxcar's exclusive right of commercial exploitation, should inure to Presley's estate at death like any other intangible property right.
 To hold that the right did not survive Presley's death, would be to grant competitors of Factors, such as Pro Arts, a windfall in the form of profits from the use of Presley's name and likeness.